IntegralEquations/Inti.jl/docs/src/examples/pep.md

 \end{aligned}
 ```

+For the condition at infinity, it can be shown that the single-layer representation
+satisfies the decay condition at infinity if the density $\sigma$ has zero mean over the
+boundary $\Gamma$, which is the case if $\lambda \neq -1/2$ [faria2024complex; Lemma
+29](@cite).
+We thus have an equivalence between the original plasmonic eigenvalue problem
-The spectral parameter $\lambda$ is related to the original parameter $\kappa$ by the
+and the Neumann-Poincaré eigenvalue problem (PEP), where $\lambda$ is related to the
+original parameter $\kappa$ by the transformation:
-transformation:

 ```math
 \kappa = \frac{2 \lambda + 1}{2 \lambda - 1}
 ```

-This is called the Neumann-Poincaré eigenvalue problem (NPEP), and is precisely the problem
-we will solve numerically in this tutorial.
+Next, we focus on the numerical discretization of the Neumann-Poincaré operator $K^{\star}$
+using `Inti`'s boundary integral methods.

-!!! note "Functional spaces and conditions at infinty"
+!!! note "Rigorous formulation"
-    To keep the discussion simple, we have chosen to avoid function spaces and the
+    To keep the discussion simple, we have chosen to avoid the details of the appropriate
-    appropriate decay conditions at infinity, but this can all be made rigorous.
+    function spaces and precise regularity conditions.
+A rigorous treatment is beyond the
+    scope of this tutorial, but details can be found in the literature.
+Note that the
+    two-dimensional case is somewhat special [grieser2014plasmonic; ``\S 2.4``](@cite).

 ## Numerical Implementation